remix-run/remix/docs/other-api/dev-v2.md

 To set your app server port, set it the way you normally would in production.
 For example, you may have it hardcoded in your `server.js` file.

-If you are using `remix-serve` as your app server, you can use its `--port` flag to set the app server port:
+If you are using `remix-serve` as your app server, you can use the `PORT` environment variable to set the app server port:

 ```
-remix dev -c "remix-serve --port 8000 ./build"
+remix dev -c "PORT=8000 remix-serve ./build"
 ```

 In contrast, the `remix dev --port` option is an escape-hatch for users who need fine-grain control of network ports.